meekg33k/petguesser/README.md

 ## Documentation

-The documentation for the project covering from design to implementation is stored in the [`README.rdoc`](https://github.com/uduakeren/petguesser/blob/master/README.rdoc) file at the root folder of the project.
+The documentation for the project covering from design to implementation can be found in the [`README.rdoc`](https://github.com/uduakeren/petguesser/blob/master/README.rdoc) file at the root folder of the project.

 ## Viewing the Application

-The application can be viewed at `https://petguesser-meekgeek.c9users.io`
+The application can be viewed at [`PetGuesser`](https://petguesser-meekgeek.c9users.io)